-- Over the last decade consumers have evolved and quickly adopted new technology products thanks to the higher adoption of smartphones, familiarity with touch controls, the world of apps, and access to the internet. - As smart appliances are expected to be more energy-efficient than their traditional counterparts, there is a push by governments and regulatory authorities to support and develop this trend6.
+- Over the last decade consumers have evolved and quickly adopted new technology products thanks to the higher adoption of smartphones, familiarity with touch controls, the world of apps, and access to the internet. - As smart appliances are expected to be more energy-efficient than their traditional counterparts, there is a push by governments and regulatory authorities to support and develop this trend. - Many appliance makers are shifting focus from the low-profit, low growth traditional 'non smart' segment toward the high-margin, revenue oriented smart appliance segment.